nvkienn/sudoku-solver/README.md

 ### Number Of Times Rules Are Applied

-Generally, the more rules applied, the less the rules have to be applied.
+Generally, the more rules used, the less the number of times the rules have to be applied.
 However, different rules have different magnitude of impact on this metric.

 For example, applying `hiddenSingles()` has a larger effect on reducing the number of times rules are applied, whereas applying `hiddenPairs()` does not make much of a difference as there are usually less hidden pairs found in a game.